simonsejse/FastoLangCompiler/README.md

-# Compiler and Interpreter for the Fasto language (v1.0, 2024-04-28)
+# Compiler & Interpreter for the Fasto language

 This is a compiler and interpreter for the Fasto programming language.
 The source code resides in the `Fasto` directory.